 What Is Eosinophilic Esophagitis?

-Eosinophilic esophagitis (EoE) is a recurring immune infection.
-It happens when a type of white blood cell known as eosinophil builds up in the esophagus.
-The tissues of the esophagus then become irritated.1
+Eosinophilic esophagitis (EoE) is a chronic immune system condition that affects the esophagus.
+The esophagus is the tube that sends food from the mouth down to the stomach.
+EoE happens when a type of white blood cell known as an eosinophil builds up in the esophagus and causes inflammation.
+The tissues of the esophagus then become damaged and swollen.1-4

-EoE shows up in various ways depending on your age.
-Among adults, symptoms include:1
+EoE can show up in various ways depending on your age.
+In teenagers and adults, symptoms may include:1-4

 - Undigested food coming up from your stomach into your mouth (regurgitation)